big-o/transvec/README.rst

     [('queen', 0.6336469054222107)]

-We can also get sensible results for words that weren't in our training set (the accuracy will depend on how representative your training data is):
+We can also get sensible results for words that weren't in our training set (the accuracy will depend on how representative your training word pairs are):

 .. code-block:: python

     >>> bilingual_model.similar_by_word("царица_NOUN", 1) # "queen"
     [('king', 0.7763221263885498)]

 Note that you can provide regularisation parameters to the `TranslationWordVectorizer` to help improve these results if you need to.